 For the Cushing's Syndrome diagnosis, the tests your vet will conduct can be incredibly helpful because the symptoms can be very similar to other diseases, such as Addison's disease and diabetes.
-However, Cushing's and Addison's effect the body quite differently.
-Consequently, it's important that tests for serum biochemistry, cell counts and others are extremely helpful.
+However, Cushing's and Addison's effect on the body quite differently.
+Consequently, it's important that tests for serum biochemistry, cell counts, and others are extremely helpful.

 When the situation is narrowed down, a low-dose dexamethasone suppression test can be key for diagnosing Cushing's Syndrome in dogs.
 Like the ATCH test, this test will show differences in the cortisol levels found in your dog's blood.
-A normal response includes a decrease in cortisol, while a test positive for cushing's will show no difference.
+A normal response includes a decrease in cortisol, while a test positive for Cushing's will show no difference.

 In some cases, sinus sampling can also be a method used for diagnosing Cushing's in dogs.
 However, this is a more invasive option.
-Both of the tests listed here are quite reliable, so you'll be able to trust that a diagnoses of Cushing's is very accurate.
+Both of the tests listed here are quite reliable, so you'll be able to trust that a diagnosis of Cushing's is very accurate.